aaholmes/chess/README.md

 ## Goals for first version
 1. Bitboards
-2. Move generation
+2. Move generation including magic bitboards
+3. Negamax search
-3. Alpha-beta pruning
+4. Alpha-beta pruning
-4. Iterative deepening
+5. Iterative deepening
-5. Pesto evaluation function
+6. Pesto evaluation function (tapered)

-## Eventual other goals
-1. Bitboard representation of the board
-2. Magic bitboards for sliding pieces
-3. Depth-first alpha-beta pruning
+7. Move ordering:
+   1. Mate killer heuristic
-4. MVV-LVA move ordering
+   2. MVV-LVA
-5. Negamax
+   3. Knight forks
+   4. Non-captures ordered according to Pesto eval
-6. Quiescence search
+8. Quiescence search
-7. Transposition table
-8. Iterative deepening
 9. Aspiration windows
-10. Tapered evaluation
+10. Transposition table
-11. Material, piece-square, and mobility evaluation
-12. Pawn structure evaluation (doubled, isolated, backward, passed, duo, defended) (optional)
-13. Tune evaluation function with linear regression (optional)
-14. Minor move ordering (optional)
-15. Null move pruning (optional)
+11. Null move pruning
+12. Mate killer heuristic
+13. UCI protocol

 ## Programming language
 We will use Rust for the first version.
 In the long term we may want to use Rust for the search, Python for the neural network, and Julia as a driver.